sabergerson/asr-for-ll/README.md

 #### High-level folder contents:

-- edacc: Python files for processing EdAcc data, fine-tuning Whisper using processed EdAcc data, and evaluating Whisper zero-shot and after fine-tuning on EdAcc data.
+- edacc: Jupyter Notebook files for processing EdAcc data, fine-tuning Whisper using processed EdAcc data, and evaluating Whisper zero-shot and after fine-tuning on EdAcc data.

 - setup: Instructions for installing required packages for data processing, fine-tuning and evaluation with SCLITE via the terminal.

-- ume_erj: Python files for processing UME-ERJ data, fine-tuning Whisper using processed UME-ERJ data, and evaluating Whisper zero-shot and after fine-tuning on UME-ERJ data.
+- ume_erj: Jupyter Notebook files for processing UME-ERJ data, fine-tuning Whisper using processed UME-ERJ data, and evaluating Whisper zero-shot and after fine-tuning on UME-ERJ data.

 - whisper_utils: Python and JSON files from [Whisper](https://github.com/openai/whisper) used for transcript standardization.

 #### Guide to all folders & files:

-- edacc/data_processing: Python files for processing EdAcc data for use with Whisper.
+- edacc/data_processing: Jupyter Notebook files for processing EdAcc data for use with Whisper.

   - edacc/data_processing/edacc_raw.ipynb: Standardizes and formats EdAcc data for evaluations with Whisper.
 Uploads data to HuggingFace.
   - edacc/data_processing/edacc_whisper.ipynb: Applies Whisper pre-processing to prepare EdAcc data for use in Whisper fine-tuning.
 Uploads data to HuggingFace.

-- edacc/ft: Python files for running Whisper fine-tuning and evaluation with EdAcc data and text files of reference data, predictions, and WER results.
+- edacc/ft: Jupyter Notebook files for running Whisper fine-tuning and evaluation with EdAcc data and text files of reference data, predictions, and WER results.

   - edacc/ft/EdAcc1000/ft_run/edacc_ft.ipynb: Runs fine-tuning with EdAcc dev set for 1000 iterations.
   - edacc/ft/EdAcc4000/ft_run/edacc_ft.ipynb: Runs fine-tuning with EdAcc dev set for 4000 iterations.